3 ways you can use Facebook Messenger for marketing

 With so much competition in every marketplace, and customers demanding ever more from the brands they interact with, providing personalised and meaningful customer service is a must for brands looking to strive.

 Facebook Messenger can be a useful tool for providing interaction with customers at an individual level.
-This is exactly what Dutch airline KLM has done since 2010, when a volcanic eruption over Iceland left hundreds of its passengers stranded and desperate for quick, convenient information.
+This is exactly what Dutch airline KLM has done since 2010.
+A volcanic eruption over Iceland left hundreds of its passengers stranded and desperate for quick, convenient information.
 In the eight years since, KLM has become ‘the first airline to integrate its customer experience and service into Facebook’s Messenger platform.’

-According to an article by Marketing Week, 80% of adults and 91% of teens use messaging every day, thus making it an invaluable tool in any brand’s marketing arsenal.
+According to an article by Marketing Week, 80% of adults and 91% of teens use messaging every day.
+This incredible usage makes it an invaluable tool in any brand’s marketing arsenal.
 KLM added a ‘send message’ button to its Facebook page that allowed customers to message its airline operatives directly and with sensitive information if necessary.
 This service has since expanded, with KLM customers encouraged to use Messenger to ask general questions about its services, access their boarding pass or make a complaint.

 KLM has seen a ‘40% increase in customer interactions since the airline began using Messenger and today 15% of all online boarding passes are now sent via Messenger.’
-This demonstrates the huge demand for Messenger-led customer interactions that can offer an efficient, quick service for time-poor customers used to instant-gratification, and can act as a model for other brands looking to employ the same strategy.
+This demonstrates the huge demand for Messenger-led customer interactions.
+They can offer an efficient, quick service for time-poor customers used to instant-gratification.
+KLM serve as a model for other brands looking to employ the same strategy.

 2. Convert email subscribers to Messenger contacts